 Literacy Shed - free resources – ‘Activity Packs’ with a range of clips, writing and maths challenges

 BBC Bitesize - Primary

 On a daily basis, the children try to demonstrate our core values within school.
 As we aim to practise them so often, they become good habits that we can use not only in school but also at home too.

 This year we will be helping the children to develop a Growth Mindset.
 This aims to increase their resilience, perseverance and independence in their learning.
 Further information can be found by following the link below.

-Homework is given out on a Friday to be returned by the following Wednesday.
-It will consist of a piece of English and Maths work which will consolidate your learning from the week.
+Homework is given out on a Wednesday to be returned by the following Monday.
+It will consist of a piece of English or Maths work which will consolidate your learning from the week.

 Keep practising your times tables.
 You need to be confident with all times tables up to 12 x 12.